MooseyAnon/word-tokenisation/README.md

 open_files.py

-- a function that opens files based on file format
+- an interface function that opens files based on file format

+classes.py

+- contains class version of all the above for oop.